EricWVGG/sanity-instagram-do/README.md

 If we connected to Sanity first to get existing post IDs, we could skip all known posts from Instagram.
 That would make this run much faster (serverless functions charge by the second!).

 I haven’t tested this with video posts at all.

+I might bake another version of this that uses NextJS API functions if there’s any interest.
+Unfortunately, my hosts don’t support CRON tasks, but it would work great with Vercel.